langchain-ai/langgraph/docs/docs/cloud/faq/studio.md

 ### Configuration or environment issues

-Another reason your project might fail to start is because your configuraiton file is defined incorrectly, or you are missing required environment variables.
+Another reason your project might fail to start is because your configuration file is defined incorrectly, or you are missing required environment variables.

 ## How does interrupt work?